jjmschofield/React-Typescript-Starter/README.md

 ### Webstorm Support
 Webstorm is a fantastic IDE once learned which includes killer features such as simplified and safe reactors as well as in IDE coverage and test runners.

+When using Webstorm you will find that you have common tasks available to you in the top right and will not need to use the CLI.

+You'll also find that there is a handy 'Debug' task to attach the debugger.

 ### VS Code Support (help needed)
 VS Code is also awesome, and a pull request to add some solid VS Code defaults would be very welcome.